phyogitty/SimpleTodo/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!

+## The things I could add to the app functionality
+1. adding another task in-between tasks
+2. scratch the finish tasks (line-through the todo)
+3. display the date to the right of the todo

 ## Video Walkthrough